 Details on Cambridge Common Tree Plan

-As a result of over fifteen years of planning and public process, twenty one trees are slated to be removed from the Cambridge Common as part of an overall rehabilitation project which will also plant over one hundred new trees.
-The rehabilitation project includes a complete reconstruction of all pathways in the Common, removal of excess paved areas, new lighting, irrigation and correcting all disability access issues.
-The project also includes creating a simpler, more historical landscape on the Common consisting of trees and grass.
-As part of this landscape plan, an historic pathway from the DAR gate on Garden Street removed in an earlier renovation of the Common, will be restored.
+As a result of over fifteen years of planning and public process, twenty one trees were removed from the Cambridge Common as part of an overall rehabilitation project which also planted over one hundred new trees.
+The rehabilitation project included a complete reconstruction of all pathways in the Common, removal of excess paved areas, new lighting, irrigation and correcting all disability access issues.
+The project also created a simpler, more historical landscape on the Common consisting of trees and grass.
+As part of this landscape plan, an historic pathway from the DAR gate on Garden Street removed in an earlier renovation of the Common, was restored.

-The planning process for the project (see attached) has been extensive and on-going in various forms since 1996.
+The planning process for the project (see attached) was extensive and on-going in various forms since 1996.
 The decision to remove these trees was not made hastily or lightly and is based on several factors.
-The majority of the trees being removed (13) are Norway Maples, planted after army barracks were removed after World War I. These are non native trees which are no longer legal to plant in Massachusetts and are relatively short lived compared to other native trees planned.
-Many of these trees are not in great condition, and are being removed to create a new allee of trees on either side of the restored central path from the gate to the Civil War monument.
-An additional goal of the project is to improve visibility of the monument and to create an improved growing environment for remaining trees in that area.
-Five Saphora trees are being removed around the monument with several remaining in place.
-The balance of the trees being removed are scattered trees which are not ideally located, a good species choice or not anticipated to be long lived.
+The majority of the trees being removed (13) were Norway Maples, planted after army barracks were removed after World War I. These are non native trees which are no longer legal to plant in Massachusetts and are relatively short lived compared to other native trees planned.
+Many of these trees were not in great condition, and were removed to create a new allee of trees on either side of the restored central path from the gate to the Civil War monument.
+An additional goal of the project was to improve visibility of the monument and to create an improved growing environment for remaining trees in that area.
+Five Saphora trees were removed around the monument with several remaining in place.
+The balance of the trees removed were scattered trees which were not ideally located, a good species choice or not anticipated to be long lived.

 These landscaping and tree decisions have evolved over many years and with the input of many groups and individuals including the Historical Commission, Public Planting Committee, City Arborist and neighborhood groups consulted over the years during this extensive public process.